Towards the understanding of the genuine three-body interaction for p$-$p$-$p and p$-$p$-\Lambda$: Analysis

 \subsection{Three-particle femtoscopic cumulants}

-The measurable three-particle normalised mixed moments $C(\mathbf{p}_1,\mathbf{p}_2,\mathbf{p}_3)$ include all interactions at work in the three-particle system: the two-body interactions among all pairs within the selected triplet and the genuine three-body interaction.
-To access only the genuine three-body interaction, one can use cumulants.
+The measurable three-particle correlation function $C(\mathbf{p}_1,\mathbf{p}_2,\mathbf{p}_3)$ include all interactions at work in the three-particle system: the two-body interactions among all pairs within the selected triplet and the genuine three-body interaction.
+To access only the genuine three-body correlations, one can use cumulants.
 Given random variables $X_i$, the cumulant for a triplet is defined by Kubo~\cite{Kubo} as

-where $\left\langle X_{i}\right\rangle$ is the expectation value of the variable $X_i$ and $\left\langle X_{i} X_{j}\right\rangle$, $\left\langle X_{i} X_{j} X_{k}\right\rangle$ are the two- and three-variable mixed moments.
-The three-particle normalised mixed moment, defined in Eq.~\ref{eq:CFexp3}, is the three-particle momentum distribution normalised to the mixed-event distribution.
+where $\left\langle X_{i}\right\rangle$ is the expectation value of the variable $X_i$ and $\left\langle X_{i} X_{j}\right\rangle$, $\left\langle X_{i} X_{j} X_{k}\right\rangle$ are the two- and three-variable joint moments.
+The three-particle correlation function, defined in Eq.~\ref{eq:CFexp3}, is the three-particle momentum distribution normalised to the mixed-event distribution.
 The cumulants method can be applied to the numerator which contains the correlated particles, and then the expression is normalised to the mixed-event distribution.
 The three-particle femtoscopic cumulant ${c}_{3}$ thus can be defined as

 where $N_{3}\left(\textbf{p}_{1}, \textbf{p}_{2}, \textbf{p}_{3}\right)$ and $N_{2}\left(\textbf{p}_{i}, \textbf{p}_{j}\right)$ are the same-event three- and two-particle momentum distributions; $N_{1}\left(\textbf{p}_{i}\right)$ is the single-particle momentum distribution; the product terms $N_{2}\left(\textbf{p}_{i}, \textbf{p}_{j}\right)N_{1}\left(\textbf{p}_{k}\right)$ and $N_{1}\left(\textbf{p}_{i}\right)N_{1}\left(\textbf{p}_{j}\right)N_{1}\left(\textbf{p}_{k}\right)$ indicate the mixed event distributions.
 Thus one can further rewrite the femtoscopic cumulant as